 If you get any side effects talk to your doctor or pharmacist.
 This includes any side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the details below.
 By reporting side effects you can help provide more information on the safety of this medicine.